nih-fmrif/NIMH_repro_2017_03/setup.md

  > >    executing the command "atom".
  > {: .solution}
  >
+ > * Please install the text editor [Atom](atom.io).
+Do this by downloading it
+ >   and moving it to the Applications folder.
+You will require administrator
+ >   privileges for this.
+Once installed open Atom and select "Atom> Install
+ >   Shell Commands" in the menu bar.
+Once this is done, typing "atom" in a
+ >   bash terminal should open the application.
+If not you may have to add
+ >   "/usr/local/bin" to your path.
  >  *  Download and install [miniconda](https://conda.io/miniconda.html) if you
  >     do not already have conda installed on your system
  >